kaby76/AntlrVSIX/README.md

 ## Planned for v8.0 (Aug 2020):

-* Add in XPath and S-expresion tree tools for less verbose tree rewrites.
+* Add in XPath and S-expresion tree tools for less verbose tree rewrite code.
-* Start rewriting existing transforms and analyses using tree tools.
+* Rewrite some of the existing transforms and analyses using XPath and S-expresions.
 * Add left factoring and inverse.
 * Add in empty string alternative hoist transforms.
 * Expression rule compression.